Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

 using science-based models.

 It was developed by **Jialu Wang** and **Alexander W. Dowling** of University of Notre Dame.
-The developers gratefully acknowledge support from [TODO: acknowledgement].
+The developers gratefully acknowledge support from [TODO: acknowledgement AND ].

 Methodology Overview
 ---------------------